lxia1220/redux-toolkit/docs/tutorials/typescript.md

 ## Introduction

-Welcome to the Redux Toolkit TypeScript Quick Start tutorial! **This tutorial will briefly show how to use TypeScript with Redux Toolkit**.
+Redux Toolkit Typescript Quick Start 튜토리얼에 오신 것을 환영합니다! **This tutorial will briefly show how to use TypeScript with Redux Toolkit**.

 This page focuses on just how to set up the TypeScript aspects .
 For explanations of what Redux is, how it works, and full examples of how to use Redux Toolkit, [see the tutorials linked in the "Tutorials Overview" page](./overview.md).